- What Is Hypothyroidism in Dogs?

 However, there is the chance that environmental factors could be causing your pooch to develop this thyroid disease.
 It is possible that if you smoke cigarettes around your pet or if they have a lack of selenium in their diets, they could be more prone to hypothyroidism.
 Highly processed and low-quality foods can also have an effect on their thyroid gland and production.
 Corticosteroids can cause problems with the thyroid and disrupt the body's normal function and metabolism.
 These environmental issues could be causing your pet to suffer from hypothyroidism.

 Usually, the cause of hypothyroidism is from an underlying health condition.

 Sometimes these conditions are congenital or genetic, and this cannot be helped.
 Other times, it is breed-specific and very common.
 Additionally, some cancers and health conditions that arise can cause this to occur.
 It is a metabolic disorder that can affect the entire body.

 What Are Symptoms of Hypothyroidism in Dogs?

-The symptoms of hypothyroidism vary.
+The Clinical signs of hypothyroidism vary.
 They can also mimic the symptoms of other health problems.
-The good news is that the veterinarian of your choice can help with diagnosing the underlying problem.
+The good news is that the veterinarian of your choice can help with the diagnosis of hypothyroidism underlying problem.
 One dog may not experience the same symptoms that another dog does.
 We have a short hypothyroidism symptoms checklist below for pet parents to check.